Browse by Medical Category

 Learn about the history of the Division of Nephrology at Massachusetts General Hospital.

 In 1949, Dr. Alex Leaf returned to Massachusetts General Hospital, after his residency at the Mayo Clinic.
-There was no Division of Nephrology or even Nephrologists.
-The study of physiology, diseases involving fluids, electrocytes, and kidney function was included under "Metabolism" and headed by renowned physician Fuller Albright.
-In 1949, Dr. Leaf joined Albright to study calcium and phosphorus metabolism, bone disease, and parathyroids.
+At that time, there was no Division of Nephrology or even Nephrologists, and the study of physiology, diseases involving fluids and electrolytes, and kidney function was included under "Metabolism" and headed by the renowned physician Fuller Albright.
+In 1949, Dr. Leaf joined Albright to study calcium and phosphorus metabolism, bone disease, and the parathyroid glands.
 In 1950, he set up his own lab with a rat bio-assay for anti-diuretic hormone.
 He soon had two fellows working with him, Audley Mamby and Oliver Wrong.
 Their studies chiefly involved regulation of body fluids and renal excretion of water and sodium.
 In 1953, they moved to the third floor of the Domestic building, and were joined by E.P.
 Tuttle and Walter Kerr.